Staff 50.50 Lottery

 Attention Fraser Health employees!
-Here’s your chance to win cash and support Royal Columbian Hospital Foundation.
+Here’s your chance to support Royal Columbian Hospital and win some cash!

 Rules of Play